nvdla/doc/doc/hw/v1/ias/unit_description.rst

 The scaling factor k can be either per cube constant or per-channel variant.

-SDP support it by update the multiplier behavior: If PReLU mode is selected, multiplier will bypass the positive value and apply scaling on negative values only.
-PReLU mode is supported by multiplier in all the 3 sub-modules.
+SDP supports it by update the multiplier behavior: If PReLU mode is selected, multiplier will bypass the positive value and apply scaling on negative values only.
+PReLU mode is supported by a multiplier in all the 3 sub-modules.

-Be noticed that:
+Note that:

 1. BatchNorm and PReLU feature are exclusive for a specific sub-unit, this is due to only one multiplier is available for a subunit;